audioxide/data/data/posts/20200429-reviews-grandaddy-the-sophtware-slump.md

 pullquote: Pop music of art students
 summary: Despite extended musical passages and eccentric lyrics, the album is remarkably accessible.
 It's pop music for art students.
 week: 231
-blurb:
+blurb: Despite extended musical passages and eccentric lyrics, The Sophtware Slump is remarkably accessible.
+It's pop music for art students.
 artistMBID: 9d4c4835-c71a-4647-a4fc-263e26832cd0
 albumMBID: 1feb6a47-2725-3f26-9762-3dc0ecffe4de
 ---
 author: André

 review: >-
   Sombre, sleepy, yet constantly absorbing, *The Sophtware Slump* remains the definitive Grandaddy record.
-On their sophomore release, Jason Lytle and company captured the essence of progressive rock legends ELO and presented them with similar tension and anguish to [*OK Computer*](<reviews/radiohead-ok-computer/>) and [*Ladies and Gentleman We Are Floating in Space*](<reviews/spiritualized-ladies-and-gentleman-we-are-floating-in-space/>).
+On their sophomore release, Jason Lytle and company captured the essence of progressive rock legends ELO and presented them with similar tension and anguish to [*OK Computer*](/reviews/radiohead-ok-computer/) and [*Ladies and Gentleman We Are Floating in Space*](/reviews/spiritualized-ladies-and-gentleman-we-are-floating-in-space/).

   Lytle was, and remains, a curious songwriter who enjoys searching for the most absurd aspects of music.
 There’s nothing too unusual about *The Sophtware Slump*, at least not on the surface, but it’s exhibited in a unique way that sets it apart from other indie rock releases.
 Despite extended musical passages and eccentric lyrics, the album is remarkably accessible.
 It’s pop music for art students.

-  Much is made of the influence that *OK Computer* had on the record, and it obviously does share a similar sense of sadness for the modern age (in Lytle’s words, [‘an album about trees and computers that came out right after *OK Computer*‘](<http://drownedinsound.com/in_depth/951696-grandaddy-from-beyond-the-grave--jason-lytle-talks-to-dis>)) Musically, however, *The Sophtware Slump* has more in common with ’90s indie rock born out of the USA.
-The sprawling space rock that comprises most of the record is broken up impeccably with moments like “Chartsengrafs”, which features towering power chords that pay homage to [the greatest days of Pixies](<reviews/pixies-doolittle/>).
-Lytle’s lyrics even share a similar sense of modesty and humour to [Rivers Cuomo](<reviews/weezer-the-blue-album/>): ‘I try to sing it funny like Beck, but it’s bringing me down.’
+  Much is made of the influence that *OK Computer* had on the record, and it obviously does share a similar sense of sadness for the modern age (in Lytle’s words, [‘an album about trees and computers that came out right after *OK Computer*‘](http://drownedinsound.com/in_depth/951696-grandaddy-from-beyond-the-grave--jason-lytle-talks-to-dis)).
+Musically, however, *The Sophtware Slump* has more in common with ’90s indie rock born out of the USA.
+The sprawling space rock that comprises most of the record is broken up impeccably with moments like “Chartsengrafs”, which features towering power chords that pay homage to [the greatest days of Pixies](/reviews/pixies-doolittle/).
+Lytle’s lyrics even share a similar sense of modesty and humour to [Rivers Cuomo](/reviews/weezer-the-blue-album/): ‘I try to sing it funny like Beck, but it’s bringing me down.’

   With *The Sophtware Slump* turning 20 years old, you wonder whether Lytle has since drawn any conclusions to these whimsical musings.
 Life is more or less the same now as it was in 2000, just with added existential despair and Tik Tok.
 Perhaps this was his point all along: computers were never there to destroy the human race, but instead to prolong our misery. *The Sophtware Slump* continues to convey that message extremely well, and its (ir)relevance hasn’t changed a bit.
 There’s something seriously seductive about bittersweet journeys, particularly when found amongst an ocean of moody masterpieces.